Disclosure: This post was written in partnership with Viahero. All opinions are my own.

-While most people’s first instinct is to head to Tripadvisor, I’m actually quite skeptical of the reviews, because what do your fellow tourists really know about authentic local cuisine?
+While most people’s first instinct is to head to Tripadvisor, I’m actually quite skeptical of using their reviews to find the best food while traveling, because what do your fellow tourists really know about authentic local cuisine?
 I use the below methods instead.

 There are tons of Facebook groups dedicated entirely to travel.
 Simply post asking about the best places to eat in a certain city, and you’ll likely get tons of responses.
 I like Girls Love Travel, but Nomads, Travel Addiction, and Travel Destinations are also great resources.

 Searching on Pinterest is a great way to find articles, blog posts, and even entire boards dedicated to a city or country of interest.
 I use it for both travel planning and restaurant hunting.
 Since it’s so visually focused, you can see what sort of meals you’ll be encountering as well!

 Honestly, Twitter is great if you’re connected to a lot of people in the travel sphere.
 I just got a few great recommendations for an upcoming trip and was referred to a country-specific blogger via Twitter.
 However, success is pretty hit and miss, depending on how often you use Twitter for travel-related stuff.
 Facebook and Pinterest are much better resources.

 Food Tour Sites

 Most cities offer amazing and comprehensive food tours, complete with enough food to put you into a food coma.
 Oftentimes, these sites have accompanying blogs with recommendations for good eats in the city….who better to trust for recommendations than a food tour guide?
 One great example of this is Devour Spain’s blog.